bevyengine/bevy_editor_prototypes/design-book/src/architecture.md

   - UI widgets, an undo-redo model, preferences, viewport widgets, a node graph abstraction and more all great candidates for this approach
 - self-contained GUI-based development tools should be self-contained `Plugin`s which can be reused by projects without requiring the Bevy editor binary
   - for example: an asset browser, entity inspector or system visualization tools
+- the editor will not try and inspect the running process: instead, users will be encouraged to reuse modular dev tools from the editor, `bevy_dev_tools` and the broader ecosystem by compiling them into their own project under a per-project `dev_tools` feature flag
+  - we should still develop, ship and promote powerful, polished tools for these use cases!
+  - this is significantly simpler and offers more flexibility to users around customized workflows

   ## Open questions

+These questions are pressing, and need serious design work.

 - how do we distribute the Bevy editor?
   - do users need to have a local working copy of the Rust compiler to use the editor effectively?
-- how does the Bevy editor communicate with the Bevy game?
+- how does the Bevy editor communicate with the Bevy game to enable effective scene editing with user-defined types?
-  - during scene editing?
-  - while the game is running?
-- should the Bevy Editor be able to inspect users games, or should the users simply add modular dev tools to their own project?
-  - we can always add a "run project" button that calls `cargo run`, but do we want to be fancier than that?
+- how should undo-redo be handled?

 ## Extensions

+These questions are less pressing, but deserve investigation to ensure we can support more advanced user needs.

 - do we need a launcher?
   - are users able to use versions of the Bevy editor that are newer (or older) than their current project?